fluid-cloudnative/fluid/integration/kubeflow/README.md

 # Demo - Using FLuid in Kubeflow Pipelines v2
-This is a simple that wraps Fluid'operations as KFP v2 components to complete the processes of dataset creation, runtime creation, and cache preheating to accelerate model training(a cnn model for [Fashion MNIST](https://pjreddie.com/projects/mnist-in-csv/)).
+This is a demo that wraps Fluid'operations as KFP v2 components to complete the processes of dataset creation, runtime creation, and cache preheating to accelerate model training (a simple CNN model for [Fashion MNIST](https://www.kaggle.com/datasets/zalando-research/fashionmnist)).

 ## Prerequisites